 Log into your fitbit.com dashboard and click the gear icon in the top right corner.

 Click Settings > Devices.
-If you have more than one device, choose Charge 2 or Ionic.
+If you have more than one device, choose Charge 2, Ionic or Versa.

 Scroll down to Exercise Shortcuts and find Interval Workout.
 If Interval Workout isn’t listed, you need to add it to your shortcuts: click Edit Exercise Shortcuts > check the box next to Interval Workout > click Save.